egel/blog/content/blog/install_packed_app_into_linux.md

   ![Logo of Sublime Text 3]({filename}/images/linux_logo_pinguin.jpg)
 </div>

+This should be obvious task for average Linux user, but there are hundreds of thousands methods how to install program from archive file like `.tar`, `.tar.gz`, `.zip` or any other.

+When I use Debian based Linux distros, I most often install external software into `/opt` directory.
+This is because I rarely install program for single user and that is most evident location for multi users programs.

+### Example scenario
-As an exmple app we will install simple SQLiteStudio to edit SQLite database.
+As an example app I will install simple **SQLiteStudio** to edit SQLite database files, you can probably use any other you want to install.

-1. Extract
+To do so:

-2. Copy to `/opt` directory where are usually stored external apps.
+*   Extract archive `/opt` directory where are usually stored external apps.
-3. Download the icon (format `png` or `xpa`) and save into `/usr/share/pixmaps/` directory to with chmod 644.
+*   Download the icon of program (format `png` or `xpa`) and save into `/usr/share/pixmaps/` directory to with `chmod 644`.
-3. Copy to `/usr/share/application` below entry
+*   Create new file for ex: `sqlitestudio.desktop` into `/usr/share/application`
+    and paste below entry:

+        :::bash
         [Desktop Entry]
         Name=SqliteStudio
         Comment=SQLite editor